Mortgage in New Hampshire

 Home Flex Plus and Home Preferred Plus

-These two programs are very similar, just with slightly different eligibility criteria.
-They both provide cash assistance for up to 4% of the base loan amount.
+These two programs are very similar, with slightly different eligibility criteria.
+Both provide cash assistance for up to 4% of the base loan amount.
 The state will forgive this second mortgage if the borrower lives in the property for four years and does not refinance or declare bankruptcy.

 Eligibility Criteria: Income and purchase price limitations apply.
 Borrowers must complete a homebuyer course.